-- To toggle the backlight on or off, press the preprogrammed Light/Flip button. - To turn the backlight on, press any key of the keypad, the Menu Select or Navigation button, or any programmable radio controls or buttons.
+- To toggle the backlight on or off, press the preprogrammed Light/Flip button. - To turn the backlight on, press either the Menu Select or Navigation button, or any programmable radio controls or buttons.

-Locking and Unlocking the Keypad and Controls
+Locking and Unlocking the Controls

-You can lock the keypad, programmable buttons, rotary knobs and switches of your radio to avoid inadvertent entry.
 Check with your dealer or qualified technician for best selection to suit your usage.

-- 1 Toggle the preprogrammed Keypad/Control Lock button or switch to on. - 2 The display shows Kypd/Ctrl Lock. - 3 To unlock the keypad, knobs and buttons, toggle again.
+- 1 Toggle the preprogrammed Keypad/Control Lock button or switch to on.

+- The display shows Kupd/Ctrl Lock.

+- 2 Toggle again to unlock the controls.

-Turning the Controls and Keypad Buttons Tones On or Off
+Turning the Controls and Buttons Tones On or Off

-You can enable and disable the tones of Navigation buttons, controls and keypad if needed.
+You can enable and disable the tones of Navigation buttons and controls if needed.

-- Turning the tones on or off via the preprogrammed Mute button: - a) To turn the tones off or on, press the preprogrammed Mute button. - Turning the tones on or off via the radio menu: - a) (or) to Mute. - b) Press the Menu Select button directly below Mute.
+- Turning the tones on or off via the preprogrammed Mute button: - To turn the tones off or on, press the preprogrammed Mute button. - Turning the tones on or off via the radio menu: - a) or to Mute. - b) Press the Menu Select button directly below Mute.